-The sports nutrition experts at Crown Sport Nutrition in association with Aitor Viribay, UCI cyclist nutritionist from Glut4science, they explain to us how we have to do the energy intake for a roller session.
+The sports nutrition experts at Crown Sport Nutrition In collaboration with Aitor Viribay, UCI cyclist nutritionist from Glut4science, explain to us how we have to do the energy intake for a roller session.

 Roller training differs from what we usually do outside.

 At an energetic level, the training on the roller as is logical generates less expense than a normal training abroadIn addition, we must take into account the situation we are in, training at home.

 On the one hand, you have to take into account factors such as duration, relative intensity or our immune system, which at this moment has to be our priority.